Ryware/nona-config/docs/src/content/docs/parameter-share-links.md

 ## Security notes

-- Tokens are shown only when a link is created.
+- Nona stores the share-link token itself and returns it to authorized admin list requests.
-- Nona stores a hash of the token, not the token itself.
+- Treat share-link tokens as secrets.
+Anyone with the token can use the public endpoint until the link expires or is revoked.
 - Expired or revoked links cannot read or update the parameter.
 - Link creation and revocation are written to the audit log.